FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

   ![RegisterMockup](./docs/UIMockups/register_mockup.png)
   - **Acceptance tests**.
     - Scenario: I try to register corectly
+      - Given I enter in to the register page
       - When I try to register with the correct email and password
       - Then then system will grant create my EasyShare account
     - Scenario: I try to register incorrectly
+      - Given I enter in to the register page
       - When I try to register with a not valid email
       - Then the system will notify me with an error message
     - Scenario: I leave the register field empty
+      - Given I enter in to the register page
       - When I leave the fields empty and try to register
       - Then the system will notify me with an error message
   - **Value and effort**.